Sooreal/04_BattleTank/README.md

 # SECTION 4 - Battle Tank
 ****
+I am making this one in the 4.15.0 Version of the unreal

 Part of the Complete Unreal Creator course on Udemy, see [here](https://www.udemy.com/unrealcourse?couponCode=GitHubDiscount) for a special GitHub offer.
 The full course is part of [this](https://www.kickstarter.com/projects/bentristem/learn-to-make-video-games-unreal-developer-course) Kickstarter campaign which was over 1000% funded.